 1. Things to do in Santiago, Chile

-Welcome to this modern metropolis with all the amenities you’d imagine from a 21st-century city.
+Welcome to this modern metropolis with all the amenities you’d imagine from a 21st-century city, and a vital part of vacation packages to Chile.
 What Santiago delivers is an incredible panoramic view of the snow-capped Andes.
 If you can drag your eyes from the horizon, the nation’s capital has an abundance of beauty woven through its own streets.
 From the grandeur of its architecture to the leafy boulevards below, this city is pure pleasure to explore.

 When you’ve had your fill of exploring, you’ll find many destinations within the city limits that are perfect for family time.
 Fantisilandia as the name suggests – is a gloriously fun amusement park, while Cerro San Cristobal is a slower-paced green space which still packs in a zoo, landscaped gardens and two public swimming pools.

 The Elqui Valley (valle de Elqui, La Seren)is a picturesque place that’s actually better known for very different views – of the night sky.
 Its elevation and weather have made it home to a string of observatories, and this year in particular, they’ll be home to an incredible sight.
 Because, on July 2, they’ll be one of a few places across the globe where a total eclipse can be witnessed.

 For those dreaming of experiencing this rare celestial marvel in perfect conditions, some operators are offering tours which will even include lectures from an astronomer.
 Star-gazers will even be able to toast the spectacle with complimentary glasses of wine from the valley’s excellent wineries.